lliu1871/begfe/README.md

 ./begfe controlfile

 ## Example control files
-Two control files are included in the package.
+Three control files are included in the package.
 The control file controlsim is used to simulate gene family data.

 ### A control file for simulating gene family data (controlsim)
 1 #0:analysis, 1:simulation

 sim1 #output file

--1 #seed, -1:random seed
+-1 #random seed

-124 #number of gene families
+124 #number of gene families to simulate

 5 #number of species